Martyn's Law (Protect Duty)

 - Restriction notices limiting activities until you comply.

-- Civil penalties (fines) — the amounts are expected to be set by secondary legislation.
+- Civil penalties (fines): the amounts are expected to be set by secondary legislation.

 The aim is to support compliance rather than punish, but persistent or serious failures could lead to significant consequences.
+For craft fair organisers, the simplest way to demonstrate good faith is to keep a written record of the steps you took: your capacity estimate, your briefing notes, and your evacuation plan.

 Practical tips for craft fair hosts

-- Count your capacity honestly — include stallholders, staff, volunteers, and expected visitors.
+- Count your capacity honestly: include stallholders, staff, volunteers, and expected visitors.

 - Start with a simple plan: evacuation routes, who calls 999, where people should gather.